 b.
 Integrated activities services which utilize the community as a learning environment to provide individuals access to, and participation in, typical activities and functions of community life.
 These services provide a variety of opportunities to facilitate relationships and natural supports in the community through activities such as volunteer work, community education or training and retirement activities.

 c.
-Non-integrated work services which are focused on providing supervision to persons who are engaged in remunerative work and instructions, as needed, to perform remunerative work.
-These services are provided in sheltered/segregated settings in which the majority of individuals have a disability or the primary purpose of the agency/business is to provide training or day activities for individuals with disabilities.
+Prevocational services which are provided in accordance with Section 8.500.5.B.2.e.

 d.
-Non-integrated activities services engage individuals in a variety of functional activities which are primarily habilitative in nature with an emphasis on skill development and focus on generalizing those skills.
-These activities are provided in sheltered/segregated settings in which the majority of individuals have a disability or the primary purpose of the agency/business is to provide training or day activities for individuals with disabilities.
+Other activities services engage individuals in a variety of functional activities which are primarily habilitative in nature with an emphasis on skill development and focus on generalizing those skills.

 B. The physical facilities where day habilitation services are provided shall meet requirements for physical facilities pursuant to section 8.610.